mdiamond23/Multiverse-Mercenaries/README.md

 # MultiverseMercenaries
-Repository for Multiverse Mercenaries, a game by Matthew Diamond here is a link to where you can play the game! https://store.steampowered.com/app/2161190/Multiverse_Mercenaries/
+Repository for Multiverse Mercenaries, a game made in Unity by Matthew Diamond here is a link to where you can play the game! https://store.steampowered.com/app/2161190/Multiverse_Mercenaries/

 I've attached code examples that were integral to the project.